accelist/Accelist.WebApiStandard/README.md

 | Visual Studio | 2022 | IDE | | (Optional) you could use other IDE or code editor. |
 | Visual Studio Code | | IDE | | (Optional) you could use other IDE or code editor. |
 | Docker | | Container | | (Optional) for test and run the app along with Jaeger. |

-## Extras

-### Jaeger Tracing
-This web API template also includes [Jaeger](https://www.jaegertracing.io/) integration.

-We also provides an example of Jaeger Docker container script on `run-jaeger.ps1`.